WOLVS/fNIRS-Motion-Detection-YOLO/README.md

 Description of archive:

 Directory structure:
+- /Compile_Tools: Contains scripts for quantizing the model, kernel compilation, and cross-compilation
+- /pre_trained_model: Contains the TensorFlow YoloV3 model with anchors and classes configuration
-- /src: Contains all source code files
+- /tf_yolov3_motion_deploy: Contains the testing files for on-board execution
-- /doc: Contains all documentation
-- /test: Contains all test code and test data

-Documents:
-- [Document name]: [Brief description of the document]

 Source files:
-- [Source file name]: [Brief description of the source file]
+- /Compile_Tools: Various scripts to prepare the model for deployment
+- /pre_trained_model: The TensorFlow YoloV3 model files
+- /tf_yolov3_motion_deploy/libdpumodeltf_yolov3_motion.so: The compiled DPU kernel dynamic link library
+- /tf_yolov3_motion_deploy/tf_yolov3_voc_pic_V1.py: The testing Python script
 --------------------------------------------------------------------

-Instructions to build and test project:
+Instructions to build project (you don't need to build the project for testing):

-Step 1: [Description of the first step]
+Step 1: Download and boot "xilinx/vitis-ai:1.2.82" Docker.
-Step 2: [Description of the second step]
+Step 2: Run "conda activate vitis-ai-tensorflow" to enter the TensorFlow environment.
-Step 3: [Description of the third step]

-...
-[Continue with the steps as needed]
+Step 3: Run "source 1_tf_quantize.sh" and "source 2_vai_compile.sh".
+Step 4: Exit this docker and download & boot "xilinx/vitis-ai:runtime-1.0.0-cpu" docker and run "source 3_lib_compiler_runtime.sh".
+After these steps, you should get ".so" dll file for DPU.

+Instructions to test project:

+Step 1: Download and burn the image file to SD card, then boot the AXU3EG board.
+Step 2: Extract and install DNNDK with "install.sh" in the vitis-ai_v1.2_dnndk Archive (on board).
+Step 3: Copy and paste all files in tf_yolov3_motion_deploy to the working folder (on board).
+Step 4: Run 'python3 tf_yolov3_voc_pic_V1.py'.
+The demo should now be running.

 --------------------------------------------------------------------